hrishikeshrt/python-wordle/README.rst

 Solver
 ======

-WordleSolver roughly uses the following strategy,
+Solver roughly uses the following strategy,

 * Guess a word with highest (relative) coverage.
 * After each guess, eliminate words based on the clues, e.g.,